On P^1-stabilization in unstable motivic homotopy theory: Weak cellularity and nullity

 The classical Postnikov tower (say in the category of simplicial sets) can be effected by localization with respect to the maps $S^n \to \ast$ (or $\ast \to S^n$), i.e., nullification \cite[Example A.6]{Farjoun}.
 More generally, one can build the Postnikov tower in any $\infty$-topos by means of nullifications \cite[Lemma 3.3.3]{ABFJ}.

 In motivic homotopy theory, for $p \geq q$ there is a bi-graded family of spheres $S^{p,q} := S^{p-q} \wedge \gm{\sma q}$.
 Analogous to the classical situation we will consider nullifications of these spheres.
 While all maps $S^i \to S^j$ are null-homotopic if $i < j$, this is no longer the case for $\gm{\sma i} \to \gm{\sma j}$.
-As such, one cannot expect that the nullifications with respect to bi-graded spheres will behave in exactly the same way as the classical Postnikov truncations, e.g., classically, the homotopy fiber of the map to the $n$-th Postnikov section is at least $n$-connected and it is not a priori clear that a corresponding property holds for maps to a nullification at $S^{p,q}$ (this is one of the reasons why we eschew ``connectivity" terminology); however see Theorem \ref{thm:fiber-to-trunc-is-cell}.
+As such, one cannot expect that the nullifications with respect to bi-graded spheres will behave in exactly the same way as the classical Postnikov truncations.

-The relevant nullification functors may be defined stably and unstably.
 We will use the terminology {\em weakly $S^{p,q}$-cellular} for spaces that are killed by nullification.

-If $\mathscr{X}$ is weakly $S^{p,q}$-cellular, then we establish a refinement of the Whitehead and Postnikov towers for $\mathscr{X}$ in which all the layers are suitably cellular.
-We then use this to establish cellularity estimates for $\Omega^{1,0}\mathscr{X}$ and $\Omega^{1,1}\mathscr{X}$.
-To do this, requires comparison of stable and unstable nullifications and relies on results of Levine and the conservativity of $\gm{}$-stabilization results from Paragraphs~\ref{par:gmstabilization}--\ref{thm:conservativityofgmstabilization}.
+Here, we analyze these nullification functors and associated ``weakly cellular" objects in both stable and unstable settings and establish various properties.
+Section~\ref{ss:cellularitybasics} gives the basic definitions and properties of these nullification functors, but then focuses on the unstable setting.
+Section~\ref{ss:spqcellularityviatstructures} shows that in the stable setting the nullification functors can be described in terms of truncation with respect to a $t$-structure to amplify various properties.
+Section~\ref{ss:cellularexamples} contains a number of examples illustrating the geometry of ``weakly cellular" spaces.